hazelcast/hazelcast-jet-reference-manual/docs/400_Core_API/600_WatermarkPolicy.md

 ### Predefined watermark policies

- We provide some general, data-agnostic watermark policies in the `WatermarkPolicies` class:
+We provide some general, data-agnostic watermark policies in the `WatermarkPolicies` class.
+They vary in how well they deal with advancing the watermark during a stream lull.
+The better they deal with it, the more assumptions they must make on the nature of the events' timestamp values and on the relationship between the timestamps and the locally observed wall-clock time.

 #### "With Fixed Lag"

-The `withFixedLag()` policy will emit watermarks that lag behind the highest observed event timestamp by a configured amount.
-In other words, each time an event with the highest timestamp so far is encountered, this policy emits a watermark item with `eventTimestamp - lag`.
+The `withFixedLag()` policy will maintain a watermark that lags behind the highest observed event timestamp by a configured amount.
+In other words, each time an event with the highest timestamp so far is encountered, this policy advances the watermark to `eventTimestamp - lag`.
 This puts a limit on the spread between timestamps in the stream: all events whose timestamp is more than the configured `lag` behind the highest timestamp are considered late.

 #### "Limiting Lag and Delay"

-The `limitingLagAndDelay()` policy applies the same fixed-lag logic as above and adds another limit: maximum delay from observing any item and emitting a watermark at least as large as its timestamp.
+The `limitingLagAndDelay()` policy applies the same fixed-lag logic as above and adds another limit: maximum delay from observing an item and advancing the watermark to at least that item's timestamp.
 A stream may experience a lull (no items arriving) and this added limit will ensure that the watermark doesn't stay behind the highest timestamp observed before the onset of the lull.
 However, the skew between substreams may